Plans and actions

 The city of Yerevan, as well as the towns of Artik and Aparan (Armenia) are Demonstration Project cities fully focusing on solar energy, while also Festelita (Moldova) has a solar park component.

-A dedicated Support Team based in Lviv, Ukraine, is on hand to assist Demonstration Projects both from a project implementation perspective (planning, managing and monitoring these energy efficiency actions, adhering to EU contractual obligations) and a technical perspective, covering the whole cycle from energy audit to completion of works.
-The Support Team also assists projects in documenting their activities and promoting good practice to other municipalities interested in making their cities more energy efficient.
+In order to achieve a good quality and follow the best European practices, a dedicated Support Team was established to assist Demonstration Projects both from a project implementation perspective (planning, managing and monitoring these energy efficiency actions, adhering to EU contractual obligations) and a technical perspective, covering the whole cycle from energy audit to completion of works.
+The Support Team also assisted projects in documenting their activities and promoting good practice to other municipalities interested in making their cities more energy efficient.